What is HOPE(S)

 Mersey Care has been commissioned by NHS England to deliver a national programme.
 We have specially trained practitioners working at sites across the country.
 Mersey Care has wide experience of good practice in complex care settings and continue to collect clinical evidence as part of our commitment to learning.

-This programme, to roll out the model across services in England, has been funded by NHS England.
+This programme has been funded by NHS England to roll out the model across services in England.
 It is subject to national scrutiny and Mersey Care is working closely with Manchester Metropolitan University to provide academic oversight and research into the success of the model.
+So far, over 2400 clinical staff have been trained by Mersey Care in the use of this model.
+There has been significant learning in how to do this, not just in the NHS, but also for our partners in community services.

 The HOPE(S) clinical model has what is described as “a relentlessly positive” approach to supporting people in long term segregation.